 And during your marriage, worked hard to achieve your financial goals and enjoy a comfortable lifestyle.

-But now that you’re facing the end of your marriage, you want to know how are assets divided in a divorce - and how who gets what is determined.
-You also want to know if you can keep your pre marital assets in divorce.
+But now that you’re facing the end of your marriage, you want to know how to split assets in a divorce - and how who gets what is determined.
+You also want to know if you can keep your premarital assets in divorce.

-And if you and your spouse will get a say in how to divide your marital assets in a fair and equitable way.
+And if you and your spouse will get a say in how to divide assets in divorce in a fair and equitable way.

 For many couples, division of assets in divorce (and debt) is one of the most difficult issues to resolve.
 But there are some things you can do to protect your assets and make sure they don’t wind up wasted on a contested divorce in court or outrageous attorney fees.

 The differences between separate property and marital property, and how property can change from one form to another and sometimes be both;

 How dividing assets in divorce depends on the state which you live in;

 How the method you use to end your marriage can also significantly impact how division of assets and debts will occur;

 And how to maintain control over your divorce asset split.